-The Persian tradition of a sabzi platter – aromatic herbs, radishes, alliums, salty feta, and sweet halvah – is equally delicious in salad form and a great way to use up all those extra herbs you bought for your.
-Another seasonal Persian favorite, green (or immature) almonds, adds an unusual tart note.
+The Persian tradition of a sabzi platter – aromatic herbs, radishes, alliums, salty feta, and sweet halvah – is equally delicious in salad form.
+Another seasonal Persian favorite, green (or immature) almonds, adds an unusually tart note.

-If you don’t have green almonds, well... make this beautiful early-spring salad anyway!
+If you don’t have green almonds, well, you can make this beautiful salad anyway!

 - In a salad bowl, combine the lettuce, chives, mint, tarragon, and radishes.
 Just before serving, thinly slice the almonds crosswise and add to the salad.
 Drizzle the oil and lemon juice over the salad, season with salt and pepper, and toss to coat evenly.